About Snow Topped Gingersnaps

 notes & tips for these gingersnap cookies

 - For this recipe, I highly recommend using a stand mixer or a hand mixer.
-It would be difficult to make by hand with a whisk.
+This recipe would be difficult to make by hand with a whisk

-- Or if you’re in the mood for more winter-themed treats, there’s also Snowball Cake Dip and Jack Frost Winter Cocktail!
+- If you’re in the mood for more winter-themed treats, there’s also Snowball Cake Dip and Jack Frost Winter Cocktail!

 Snow Topped Gingersnaps